Innmind/documentation/docs/getting-started/orm/development.md

 ## Retrieving an aggregate

-Once you persisted an aggregate you'll need to retrieve it, which pretty straight forward:
+Once you persisted an aggregate you'll need to retrieve it, which is pretty straight forward:

 ```php
 $repository